 Giving your consent

 The doctor or midwife will explain what will happen and ask you to sign a consent form.
-The consent form describes what happens before, during and after the c-section.
+This describes what happens before, during and after the c-section.
 It also explains the risks of the c-section and the anaesthetic.

-If your c-section is planned, you will be asked to sign the consent form at an appointment before your operation.
-Ask your doctor to explain anything you don’t understand before you sign the form.
+If your c-section is planned, you will sign the consent form at an appointment before your operation.
+Ask your doctor to explain anything you do not understand before you sign the form.

-If you’re having an emergency c-section and your baby needs to be delivered quickly, you may be asked to sign a consent form or you may be able to give verbal consent.
+If you’re having an emergency c-section and your baby needs to be delivered quickly, you may either sign a consent form or give verbal consent.
 If there’s time, your midwife or doctor can answer any questions you or your birth partner have about the operation before you give consent.

-‘When I was having the spinal anaesthetic, I had to keep very still.
-I was well supported by the medical team but I found it a bit overwhelming and I got a bit tearful as it hit me that I was about to meet my baby for the first time!’Laura
+“When I was having the spinal anaesthetic, I had to keep very still.
+I was well supported by the medical team but I found it a bit overwhelming and I got a bit tearful as it hit me that I was about to meet my baby for the first time!”

 You may have a painkiller called diamorphine injected into your spine at the same time as your spinal or epidural anaesthetic.
-This relieves pain for 12-18 hours and so reduces the amount of pain relief you need after the operation.
+This reduces the amount of pain relief you need after the operation.

 If you can’t have a spinal or epidural anaesthetic, or if your baby needs to be delivered very quickly, you may need a general anaesthetic.
 This means you will be asleep for the operation.
 Your birth partner won’t usually be able to go into the operating theatre but they should be able to be with you in the recovery room.